leonemma/NBA-stats-1996-2021/README.md

 |Stephen Curry	   | 24.16 | 6.40	|    7.0     |
 |Trae Young	      | 25.72 | 9.34	|    5.0     |

 There are 13 players in this list.
+- Allen Iverson and Dwyane Wade are the only retired NBA players
+- Nikola Jokic was the only player in dominant players list and in combo-guard list.He was the 41-st in his draft season too!